GiorgioBoccarella/Manim_evo_animation/README.md

 ## Usage

-The simulations paramter are stored in dictionary in common.py:
+The simulations paramters are stored in dictionary in common.py:

 ```python
 params_sim = {